Deals, data buzz could help biotech shares exit Wall St's 'no man's land'

-Sluggish US biotech shares could require a wave of deal-making or exciting clinical trial results if the sector wants to join the stock market's party after lagging Wall Street's broad advance this year.
+NEW YORK: Sluggish U.S. biotech shares could require a wave of deal-making or exciting clinical trial results if the sector wants to join the stock market's party after lagging Wall Street's broad advance this year.

 More certainty about the direction of prescription drug regulation, including the prospects for tougher pricing legislation, also could bolster the stocks.